Glossary

 Elastic Clause

-the part of the Constitution that grants Congress the power to pass laws that are needed to carry out the powers specifically given to them in the Constitution (also known as the Necessary and Proper Clause)
+the part of the Constitution that grants Congress the power to pass laws that are needed to carry out the powers specifically given to them in the Constitution (also known as the Necessary and Proper Clause).

 Electoral College